tegeling/keyservice/README.md

 `WrapEncryptionKey -c Keyservice_Cert.crt -i myKID`

-Copy your Key Identifier (like myKID in this example or use the default UUID option), because it is needed in step 5 when configuring
+Copy your Key Identifier (like myKID in this example or use the default UUID option), because it is needed in step 5 when configuring your cache-only key.

-Keys are wrapped in a JSON format.
+Keys are wrapped in an encrypted JSON format.
 For example here is a valid response:

 ```javascript
 {